Protective Security Summit

 This opening address will formally launch the Protective Security Summit NSW 2026 and outline the critical role of collaboration between academia, government and industry in strengthening protective security capability.
 Attendees will gain a clear understanding of the Summit’s purpose and the strategic context shaping today’s security environment.

-• Dean, UNSW Business School
+• Professor Paul Andon (Interim Dean, UNSW Business School)

 Welcoming Our Thought Leaders